masihmozakka/masihmozakka/README.md

 - I was the Teaching Assistant for a course on _Energy Conversion_ taught by Dr. Atefeh Behzadi Forough
 - Chairman of the student guild association, Amirkabir University of Technology

+## 📝 Publications

+- _Introduction to Two Open Problems in Graph Theory_ (Persian), Published in the magazine of the Scientific Association of the Mathematics and Computer Science Faculty, Amirkabir University of Technology, Issue 3, Spring 2020

 ## :briefcase: General Experiences

 - Studied abroad (secondary school) at Sayfol School, Kuala Lumpur, Malaysia, 2011-2012.